QuickBooks Payroll · Setup

 - Up to ~30 employees onboarded

-- Coordination with prior payroll provider
+- Coordination with the prior payroll provider

 $6,000+

-Fits: Multi-entity payroll, certified payroll (construction), 30+ employees at setup, restructuring an existing broken setup, or industry-specific compliance needs.
+Fixed-fee, written scope.
+Multi-entity payroll, certified payroll (construction), 30+ employees at setup, restructuring an existing broken setup, or industry-specific compliance needs.

 - Everything in Multi-state, plus: